 #7 – TRAINS

-I see these a lot on craigslist and FB garage sale sites.
+We snagged ours second hand on Facebook marketplace.
 Here’s a good starter track set for $28.
 If your budget is slightly bigger, this one ($40) looks similar to ours – tracks, accessories, and trains.
+Grab 1 or 2 easy-to-assemble bridges too!
+Those are the most fun!

 Random fun fact – don’t worry about brand.
 All the train track toy companies agreed to a standard fit so that they’d work together.
 Don’t ask me how I know this.